 Estimate your eligibility for need-based financial aid like grants and loans to attend a CSU campus.

-These charts estimate how much each CSU campus will cost for tuition, fees, housing, and other expenses.
+Estimate how much each CSU campus will cost for tuition, fees, housing, and other expenses.

 All CSU-listed fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the Chancellor, or the Presidents, as appropriate.
 Changes in mandatory systemwide fees will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act (Sections 66028 - 66028.6 of the Education Code).